 Once these easy usability wins generate substantial business wins for the company, management is usually interested in funding an official usability group.

-Late Evangelism: From Usability Group to Usability Culture
+Late Evangelism: From Usability Group to UX Culture

 Starting point: There's an official usability group with a manager, a charter, and a budget to perform usability activities.